CSC1992/Time-Series-Forecasting/README.md

 2- Create a running total based on the rank

-The measure calculates a cumulative running total of treatments, based on the ranking [ABC_rank].
-It allows you to see how the number of treatments accumulates as you move from the top-ranked country to lower-ranked countries.
+The measure calculates a cumulative running total of treatments based on the [ABC_rank] ranking.
+It shows how the number of treatments accumulates as you progress from the top-ranked countries to those with lower ranks.

  ```DAX
 ABC_running_total =